Monthly Views on Pinterest - Do they matter?

 Don’t Obsess Over Monthly Views on Pinterest.
 Focus on these 3 KPIs instead.

-Have you ever glanced at the number of monthly views right under your Pinterest profile description and wondered about its significance?
+Have you ever glanced at the number of monthly views on Pinterest right under your profile description and wondered about its significance?
 It might be tempting to focus on this figure, especially when you see some accounts boasting millions of viewers.
-It looks impressive, but it's not as crucial as it seems.
-Let's dive into which Pinterest metrics you should really be keeping an eye on.
+It looks impressive, but it’s not as crucial as it seems.
+Let’s dive into which Pinterest metrics you should really be keeping an eye on.
 Ready to discover what truly matters?
-Let's go!
+Let’s go!

 What are monthly views on Pinterest?

-So, what does this number actually mean?
+So what does this number actually mean?

 The number of monthly unique viewers is simply the number of times any pins that you shared appeared in someone’s Pinterest feed over the last 30 days.
 Whether people click on it or not.
 There’s no guarantee they have even seen it in the stream of pins they scroll through on their screen.
 Not only that, the monthly views is a count of your own content, as well as 3rd party pins.
 This means that any content that you share from other pinners gets included too.